youssefahmed2017/cozy-kit/README.md

 # cozy-kit

 > [!WARNING]
-> This project won't get updates for a very long time cuz I have more projects to work on
+> I no longer maintain this project anymore.
-> However I will not archive it I wanted to just note that it will stop getting updates
+> However I will not archive it I wanted to just note that it will stop getting updates.
-> You could revive it with your community version as the license is MIT
+> You could revive it with your community version as the license is MIT.

 ![Logo](https://raw.githubusercontent.com/youssefahmed2017/cozy-kit/main/cozy-logo.png)